 One may ask themselves, who runs this wonderful website?
-Elves, Wizards, Transformers, or Tiny Little Adipose?
+Elves, Wizards, Superheroes, Transformers, or Tiny Little Adipose?
 Nope, only the most amazing Earthlings who love their fandoms as much as you do.
 Check out our contributors work and get to know them!
 Are you interested in joining our staff?

 My dad raised my brothers and I on Star Trek, Indiana Jones, and Sunday cartoons.
 Then my grandparents handed me Harry Potter and all hope for a normal life was lost.
 I am a professional fan girl and devote book lover.
 I’m a firm believer that all bad days can be cured by a Dance Party.
 FACT: The two best villains in the world are the Stay Puft Marshmallow Man and Loki.
 I would also like to thank Celiac Disease for being a complete pain in the ass and letting creating me TGON when I was at my lowest in a hospital bed.
 When I’m not being “Momma Dragon” at The Game of Nerds, I’m Netflixing (yes it’s a word, I made it up) with my husband and our two hell hounds!